 SFDA regularly updates its MRLs generally referencing levels set by the Codex Alimentarius.
 Any interested stakeholders can suggest or provide comments on existing or new MRLs limits.

 To request an additional MRL which has not been established by Codex, the application must be supported by international or national regulations or based on risk assessments.
-All these document can be submitted for evaluation at SFDA to ICD@sfda.gov.sa if it is coming from governmental sector, or to cec@sfda.gov.sa if it is coming from the companies and private sector.
+All these document can be submitted for evaluation at SFDA to ICD@sfda.gov.sa if it is coming from the governmental sector, or to cec@sfda.gov.sa if it is coming from U.S. industry.